L-Leite/cso2-launcher/README.md

 # cso2-launcher
 A modified client for Nexon's (South Korea) Counter-Strike: Online 2.

-If you're looking to the proof of concept, go [here](https://github.com/Ochii/cso2-launcher/tree/master).
+If you're looking for the proof of concept, go [here](https://github.com/Ochii/cso2-launcher/tree/master).

 ## Download
 You may download the latest build of it **[here](https://github.com/Ochii/cso2-launcher/releases/latest)**.